The Orchard Meadow Curriculum

 Implementing our vision:

 ‘Deepening’ opportunities are built into every unit so that pupils can develop lines of curiosity, make links and expand their understanding of more complex concepts.
-Each unit also contains details of how the learning is enriched through visits, the Orchard Meadow Pupil Pledge and community celebrations.
+Each unit also contains details of how the learning is enriched through visits, and community celebrations.

 Our Knowledge Organisers contain all the key information related to each unit, in handy, easy to digest summaries.
 These give pupils and parents a clear overview of what will be taught in that unit, how the unit links to other learning and our key drivers.
 These are also used by teachers to support ongoing assessment.